 My daughter has always loved playing with prepositions when we read The Berenstain Bears and the Spooky Old Tree.
 In the past, we played a “Do you dare?” preposition game years ago!
-When we also recently read Inside, Outside, Upside Down by the same authors, I just had to add on to our “Great Sleeping Bear” game!
-Now we call our preschool prepositions game the “Inside, Outside, Great Sleeping Bear” game, and we practice some additional prepositions.
-We find great learning lessons in the most basic of picture books!
+When we then also read Inside, Outside, Upside Down by the same authors, I just had to add on to our “Great Sleeping Bear” game!
+We callef our preschool prepositions game the “Inside, Outside, Great Sleeping Bear” game, and we practice some additional prepositions.
+We founf great learning lessons in the most basic of picture books!

 Before we played, of course we reread The Spooky Old Tree.
 In this classic favorite, three little bears visit a spooky tree.
 They go up stairs, through a hall, around other things, and over a great sleeping bear.
-When we played our game before, my daughter’s favorite part was climbing over a great sleeping bear (me!).
-This is still the favorite part of our preposition game, as you will see.
+When we played our game before, my toddler daughter’s favorite part was climbing over a great sleeping bear (me!).
+This was also her favorite part of our preposition game as a preschooler.

 To add in more fun, we then read Inside, Outside, Upside Down and we found a box for climbing in.
 In this book, Brother Bear, climbs inside a box, which is then turned upside down, put on a truck, and driven away.